myhdl/myhdl/doc/source/manual/conversion_examples.rst

 .. include-example:: inc.v

-The convertor infers a proper Verilog module interface and maps the MyHDL generator to a Verilog always block.
+The converter infers a proper Verilog module interface and maps the MyHDL generator to a Verilog always block.

 Similarly, the conversion to VHDL generates a file :file:`inc.vhd` with  the